 Can we be empathetic without pain?
 We have to be able to recognize our own pain first.
 We also have to be willing to recognize the pain of others.
 As addicts and alcoholics we turned a blind eye of denial to our own suffering and as a result ignored the suffering we caused others as a result of our addiction.
 Coming out on the other side of pain gives us the perspective we need to confront and resolve our pain.
 When we see others suffering we are no longer suffering, but have suffered.
 We can offer them our empathy because, due to our pain, we have the ability to understand and share their feelings of suffering.

 Enlightened Solutions offers a clinical, holistic and 12-step approach to the road to recovery.
 If you’re struggling with addiction and/or mental illness, our program is specialized in dual-diagnosis treatments.
-Don’t hesitate and call today: 844-234-LIVE.
+Don’t hesitate and contact us today.

 We are here to help.
 Contact us today and get the answers you need to start your journey to recovery!